IXP PIT Chile Self-installs 800G Connectivity

 Company: PIT Chile

-Challenge: Indepentently build high capacity 200G DCI link due to COVID-19 and social distancing limitations.
+Challenge: Build high capacity 200G link, taking into account COVID-19 and social distancing limitations.

 Solution: PacketLight’s 800G 1U transponder with integrated EDFA and optical switch was deployed to build a protected link.
 PIT Chile’s team completed the installation themselves, with remote support from PacketLight’s team.